mozilla/pontoon/specs/0116-LLM-assisted-translations.md

 Additionally, data on the frequency of LLM usage and the adoption rate of LLM-provided translations will be collected to assess the tool's impact and refine its capabilities.

 The implementation will be divided into several subtasks:
-1. API integration to facilitate interaction between Pontoon and the GPT-4 API and logic to utilize translation memory as an input.
+1. API integration to facilitate interaction between Pontoon and the GPT-4 API and logic to utilize machine translation as an input.
 2. Implement the ability to provide alternative translation suggestions and to adjust translations for formality.
 3. Frontend implementation for the new features.
 4. Gather feedback, refine UI/UX, and fix any issues encountered.